fadhilradh/fadhilradh/README.md

 # Hi there, I'm Fadhil 👋🏻
-I'm a Software Developer working at Telkom Indonesia, mostly with React, Next, Vue and CSS tools.
+I'm a Software Developer working at Telkom Indonesia.

 ## My Values
 💡   Mindset of Learning & Curiosity <br/>